-There is no comprehensive downstream petroleum law and regulations.
+There is no comprehensive downstream Petroleum Law and regulations.
 The regulatory framework for the sector that does exist includes the following texts:

-- □ Law creating the Office National des Produits Pétroliers (ONAP) Law No. 92-009 of August 27, 1992, modified by the Ordinance No. 06-009/P-RM of March 9, 2006 - □ Interministerial Administrative Order No. 95-2495/MFC-MMEH-MTPT of November 17, 1995, fixing the conditions for the importation of petroleum products - The licensing provisions and the composition Technical of a Commission to set up review applications and grant licenses are set out in two documents.
-Interministerial Administrative Order No. 95-2495/MFC-MMEH-MTPT 17-11-95. and Interministerial Instruction No. 98 001/ MICA-MF-MME-MTPT
+- □ Law creating the " Office National des Produits Pétroliers "(ONAP) Law n°92-009 of 27 Aug1992, modified by the Ordinance n°06-009/P-RM of 9 march 2006 - □ Interministerial Administrative Order No 95-2495/MFC-MMEH-MTPT of the 17th November, 1995, fixing the conditions for the importation of petroleum products. - □ The licensing provisions and the composition ofTechnical a Commission set up to review applications and grant licenses are set out in two documents, Interministerial Administrative Order No. 95-2495/MFC-MMEH-MTPT 17-11-95. and Interministerial Instruction NO. 98 001/ MICA-MF-MME-MTPT.

-There are rather dated regulations on product specifications (1990) and even more obsolete legislation dating from the French colonial era on Classified Establishments (1926), Storage Depots (1928) and Service Stations (1956).
+There are rather dated regulations on product specifications (1990) and even more obsolete legislation dating from the French colonial era on Classified

-Table A6.1: Mali Downstream Oil Sector Legal, Regulatory & Institutional Framework
+Table A6.1: Mali Downstream Oil S Regulatory & Institutional Fra 0 /

 Population, 2007, millions 12.3

 GDP per capita, Atlas (WB WDI 10 sep 08) \$556

 Percent of oil products imported 100%

 Degree of socio-political freedom (Freedom House 2009) Free

 Government Participation in:

 Refining n/a

 Importing Oil Products 0%

 Logistics (Storage) Infrastructure Limited

 Marketing Oil Products None

 Contingency/Strategic Stocks None

-Existence of Comprehensive, Modern Downstream Legislation; COMMENTS
+Existence of Comprehensive, Modern Downstream Legislation; COMMENTS NO, relates mainly to price, licensing and ONAP attributions

 Rating 1-10 3

 Existence of centralized, specialized Downstream Regulatory Institution (s); COMMENTS YES - but not sure how much value for money is being received.

 Rating 1-10 5

 Oversight and Enforcement Mixed success; some results with contracted customs surveillance